Are Supply Chain Disruptions Impacting Your Energy Project?

 If you’re fortunate enough not to be subject to a stay-out agreement, it’s time to think about your next rate case, considering not just inflation but also interest rate increases.

-What Can You Do to Address These Issues?
+What Can You Do to ADDRESS SUPPLY CHAIN DISRUPTIONS?

 1. For your capital program, is major material and equipment being requisitioned at the right time in your planning and engineering process?